Preaload Image

 Too often students make notes that do not assist them much at all.
 The following will teach you how to make the best notes for the 5 most common topics in Pat2: People, Places, Things/objects, activities, time/events.

-Making Notes for part 2 cue card
+Making Notes for part 2 cue card (Speaking)

 Do not waste your precious one-minute preparation time as you will not get any extra points for starting your speech early.
 Use the time given to make as many notes as you can.
-So you don’t run out of ideas to take about.
-Moreover, so you can fluently complete the 2 minutes that you should be talking for.
+So you don’t run out of ideas to talk about.
+Moreover, you can fluently complete the 2 minutes that you should be talking for.

 During this one minute, you will also have the opportunity to organize your ideas so you can talk about them coherently and in a logical order which will cause less strain on the examiner.